pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 Create a PostgreSQL database in your new SQL instance for the Pega Platform installation.
 Use the database editing tool of your choice to log into your SQL instance and create this new PostgreSQL database.
 The following example was completed using pgAdmin4.

-1. Use a database editor tool, such as pgadmin4, to log into your SQL instance.
+1. Use a database editor tool, such as pgadmin4, to log into your PostgreSQL instance.

-    You can find your access information and login credentials, by selecting the SQL instance in the GCP console.
+    You can find your access information and login credentials, by selecting the PostgreSQL instance in the GCP console.

 2. In the database editor tool, navigate to Databases and create a new database.